JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

     This additional variable will serve as
     the "time" in your equations of motion.

+!!! info "Trajectory and Timeseries"
+    The word "timeseries" can be very confusing, because it can mean a one-dimensional timeseries or a multi-dimensional timeseries.
+To resolve this confusion, in `DynamicalSystems.jl` we have the following convention: **"timeseries"** always refers to a one-dimensional vector of numbers, which exists with respect to some other one-dimensional vector of numbers that corresponds to a time-vector.
+    On the other hand,
+    the word **"trajectory"** is used to refer to a *multi-dimensional* timeseries, which is of course simply a group/set of one-dimensional timeseries.

+    Note that the data representation of a "trajectory" in Julia may vary: from a 2D Matrix to independent Vectors.
+In our package, a trajectory is always represented using a [`Dataset`](@ref), which is a `Vector` of `SVector`s, and each `SVector` represents a data-point (the values of the variables at a given time-point).

 ## Discrete Systems
 Discrete systems are of the form: